kieranhj/scr-beeb/doc/readme.txt

 claiming precious RAM!
 Try unplugging any non-essential ROMS with *UNPLUG.

+This game is compatible with DFS only!
-This game has been tested on real floppy disc hardware, Retroclinic
+- other filing systems are not supported.
+It been tested on real floppy disc hardware, Retroclinic
 DataCentre and MAMMFS for MMC devices.